Alexis-Georganopoulos/Image_Classifier/README.md

 torch.Size([32, 10])#10 classes, softmaxed
 ```

-## Usage
+## Running the code
-To use this source code, you need to run the entire script.
+To use this source code, you need to run the entire [`CNN_CIFAR10`](CNN_CIFAR10.ipynb) script. <br>
+Alternatively, you can view my [notebook](CNN_CIFAR10.ipynb) as-is, or run it directly in [Google Colab](https://colab.research.google.com/github/Alexis-Georganopoulos/CNN_CIFAR10/blob/main/CNN_CIFAR10.ipynb). <br>
 The source code is self-contained and does not require any additional files.
 Once you run the script, the output will display the loss and accuracy of the model, as well as a visualization of some sample images.
 The CNN model will be defined and ready to train.